 Photos courtesy of Hooman Khorasani, MD.

-*This article was featured in The Skin Cancer Foundation Journal 2017.
+*An earlier version of this article was featured in The Skin Cancer Foundation Journal 2017.